Sweet Leftover Cranberry Barbeque Sauce

-- Add your orange juice and cranberries to a medium saucepan.
+- Add your cranberry sauce, orange juice, honey and sugar to a medium saucepan.

-- Over medium heat, bring your ingredients to a slow boil and stir.
+- Over medium heat, bring them to a slow boil and stir.

 - Cook for another 10 minutes or so until the color starts changing to a darker shade and taking on more of a bbq sauce consistency.